ThinkDataEd/curriculum/docs/unit2/lesson4.md

 Students should calculate the MAD values for each of the other 3 personality color scores and compare the values of the 4 color scores.

+!!! warning "Declutter your Environment Pane"
+    Unit 2 utilizes new datasets so it's a good idea to declutter your Environment Pane.

+    Refer students to [this video](https://www.youtube.com/embed/N5KpS0MFk7Y) or demonstrate it on your own Environment.

 [<u>***LAB 2A: All About Distributions***</u>](lab2a.md)

 Complete [Lab 2A](lab2a.md) prior to [Lesson 5](lesson5.md).